chabb91/xerus/README.md

 go build -o SNES-emulator
 ```

-## Specifying a Super Nintendo image (.sfc)

-Right now there are absolutely no conveniences in place. `.sfc` files can be executed by editing the path directly in `soc/soc.go` and manually specifying the rom type _(lo or hi)_ right below it.
-PAL/NTSC modes can be manually selected in `ppu/ppu.go`.

-A CLI is planned however to make this seamless.
+## Running

+Running the project from the terminal without arguments will display a detailed usage information.
+Currently flags are just there to force PAL/NTSC mode or to enable performance profiling.

+A config file is planned for the future for controller configuration because for now the base setup is set in stone.

+The rom header is automatically detected and PAL/NTSC execution modes are set accordingly.
+Sram is automatically detected, created/loaded and saved on exiting.
+The resulting `.srm` file is compatible with **BSNES** and probably all other emulators as well.

 ## Compatibility

 Despite my best efforts trying to get the timings right by following Anomie's docs, and getting the overall execution pace very close to **BSNES**, it is not even close to being cycle accurate on the micro scale.
 This results in some games locking up or exhibiting various visual glitches.
 Many games do boot and run mostly fine however.
+For some reason the HDMA execution speed seems way too fast and this breaks timing sensitive games like MK3.
 My sample size is quite limited but I assume there are a good amount of games able to be completed from start to finish.

 ## Progress